tt70629/react_project/README.md

 ## Blog posting App with React.js

-This is a simple frondend project built with React.js by following
+This is a simple frontend project built with React.js by following

 tutorial lectured by Mosh and Academind on YouTube.